Magnitude meets persistence. Homology theories for filtered simplicial sets

 whenever the sum and the summands are finite.
 One then says that homology \define{categorifies} the Euler characteristic.
 Thus, a natural question to ask is whether there is a homology theory for metric spaces that categorifies in an analogous way the magnitude.
-Leinster and Shulman \cite{LS17} recently answered this question in the affirmative, by introducing \define{magnitude homology}, a homology theory for metric spaces as a special case of Hochschild homology for enriched categories.
-This homology theory encodes the magnitude function of a metric space.
+Hepworth and Willerton answered this question in the affirmative for finite metric spaces associated to graphs, by introducing \define{magnitude homology} for graphs \cite{HW17}.
+Their work was subsequently extended to arbitrary metric spaces by Leinster and Shulman \cite{LS17}, who define magnitude homology for arbitrary metric spaces as a special case of Hochschild homology for enriched categories.
+When the metric space is finite, this homology theory categorifies the magnitude.

-Towards the end of \cite{LS17} Leinster and Shulman list a series of open problems, the last two being as follows: \begin{quotation}
+In a first version of their manuscript\footnote{In the published version of the manuscript \cite{LS17}, these questions are discussed under item (7) in Section 8.}, Leinster and Shulman listed a series of open problems, of which two were as follows: {\it

-\begin{enumerate} \item Magnitude homology only ``notices'' whether the triangle inequality is a strict equality or not.
-Is there a ``blurred'' version that notices ``approximate equalities''? \item Almost everyone who encounters both magnitude homology and persistent homology feels that there should be some relationship between them.
-What is it? \end{enumerate} \end{quotation}

-Here we attempt a first answer to these questions, which we believe are intertwined.
-We define a blurred version of magnitude homology and show that it is the persistent homology of a certain filtered simplicial set, hence answering the first question.
-Furthermore, we show how blurred and ordinary magnitude homology differ in the limit: blurred magnitude homology coincides with Vietoris homology, while magnitude homology is trivial.

-Persistent homology is, in an appropriate sense, the generalisation of simplicial homology of a simplicial set to filtered simplicial sets.
-Given a metric space $(X,d)$, one associates to it a filtered simplicial set $S(X)$ such that $S(X)(\epsilon)$ captures in a certain sense the topology of $X$ ``below distance $\epsilon$''.
-One then considers the functor

-where the functor $\Z[ \cdot ]$ is induced by the free abelian group functor, and the functor $U$ is the functor that sends a simplicial abelian group to its unnormalised chain complex.